Coding Bootcamp 101: Everything You Need to Know

 When you enroll in a coding bootcamp, you have several options to choose from based on your individual educational needs.
 The curriculum and the value you receive from any type of coding bootcamp are the same, the biggest difference is the schedule.
 While some students can invest more time in a coding program, other’s require more flexibility.
 Here a few of your options before you enroll in a bootcamp:

 Part-time vs. Full-time

-Self-Paced coding bootcamps – Self-paced programs allow you to work completely at your own pace.
+Self-paced programs allow you to work completely at your own pace.
 A curriculum is created for you and it is up to you to decide when and how you will complete the program.
-Self-paced classes are great for individuals who need the flexibility but are also self-starters and have a disciplined learning style.
+Self-paced classes are great for individuals who need

-One of the first questions that pops into almost everyone’s mind before starting a bootcamp is, “How much experience do I really need?”
+One of the first questions that pops into almost everyone’s mind when preparing for a coding bootcamp is, “How much experience do I really need?”
 Continue reading below to discover exactly how much experience is required before you enroll.